PX4/PX4-user_guide/en/sensor/leddar_one.md

 [LeddarOne](https://leddartech.com/modules/leddarone/) is small-size Lidar module with a narrow, yet diffuse beam that offers excellent overall detection range and performance, in a robust, reliable, cost-effective package.
 It has a sensing range from 1cm to 40m and needs to be connected to a UART/serial bus.

-The rangefinder is not automatically included in most firmware, and hence cannot be used just by setting a parameter through *QGroundControl* (as is possible with some other rangefinders).
-To use it you will need to add the driver to firmware and update a configuration file to start the driver on boot.
-The sections below explain how.

 <img src="../../assets/hardware/sensors/leddar_one.jpg" alt="LeddarOne Lidar rangefinder" width="200px" />

 ## Supporting LeddarOne in Firmware

+LeddarOne is not automatically included in [most](#aero) firmware.
+To use it you may need to add the driver to firmware and update a configuration file to start the driver on boot.

-Add the following line to the *cmake* [config file](https://github.com/PX4/Firmware/tree/master/cmake/configs) which corresponds to the target you want to build for:
+To add the driver to firmware, add the following line to the *cmake* [config file](https://github.com/PX4/Firmware/tree/master/cmake/configs) which corresponds to the target you want to build for:
 ```
 drivers/leddar_one
 ```